osmandapp/web/main/docs/user/plan-route/create-route.md

 ![Plan a route android](@site/static/img/plan-route/plan_route_graph_4_andr.png)

-If [*Elevation data*](../map/tracks/track-context-menu.md#calculating-missing-elevation) was missed when opening or importing a track, you can use one of the route calculation modes.
+If [*Elevation data*](../map/tracks/track-context-menu.md#calculating-missing-elevation) is missing in an existing track, it's possible to add it using follow tools:

-- [*Use nearby roads*](#use-nearby-roads).
-This mode uses previously loaded maps and elevation data to find the nearest roads to build a track.
+- [*Use nearby roads*](#attach-track-to-roads).
+This mode uses offline maps to find the nearest roads to build a track, so elevation data will be retrieved from attached raods.
 The geometry of the track can be adjusted.
 - [*Use Terrain maps*](../map/tracks/track-context-menu.md#calculating-missing-elevation). ([OsmAnd Pro](../purchases/android.md#pro-features)) Mode calculates altitude based on Terrain map data (3D).
 The difference between the altitude recorded by your device can be used for elevation correction.
 The geometry of the track remains unchanged.